-Off-Broadway: Currenbtly in development with "Jules", a two person play with music about the life of Julian Eltinge.
-Jules was first presented at the Laurie Beechmand Theater, October, 2012.
+Off-Broadway: The Phillie Trilogy (Winner - Outstanding Lead Actor in a Play, Fresh Fruit Festival 2017).
+Jules - (the life of Julian Eltinge) Laurie Beechman Theater, October, 2012.
+La Tea Theater 2014.
 Other Off-Bway credits include Kiss and Make Up at the Lucile Lortel Theater, as part of the New York International Fringe Festival, the HBO reading of The Green Room, as well as Hexed in The City, Foxy, Watch Your Step, So Long 174th Street. and O'Henry's Lovers (New York Musical Theater Festival).
 Regional credits include: A Little Night Music, Seesaw, Godspell, Merrily We Roll Along, The Gingerbread Lady, and The Lisbon Traviata.

 Voiceover: Several network television cartoon series, including Peter Pan and the Pirates for FOX and Teacher’s Pet for Disney.